 Shape aloo tikki

 Serve aloo tikki hot with mint chutney or serve as a patty in a burger.
-I have also shared below how to make aloo tikki chaat and aloo tikki burger below.
+I have also shared how to make aloo tikki chaat and aloo tikki burger below.

 Here are some tips that will help you make the best Indian style potato patties.